 The Old School has been restored to provide one large room and one medium size room for community and group use.

-Records and artefacts relating to The Old School and the Cinque Port Town of New Romney are displayed throughout the building and The Old School is open to the public on the 1st and 3rd Sundays in the month from 2 – 4.30pm.
+Records and artefacts relating to The Old School and the Cinque Port Town of New Romney are displayed throughout the building.
+It has not been possible to open the building to the public on a regular basis for the past 3 years due to the building being used as a Covid vaccination centre, however from Saturday 4th February the museum will be open every 1st and 3rd Saturday of each month from 10.00am to 12.30pm.

 The garden is an attractive and popular setting for wedding parties as a backdrop for their photographs.

 Copies of our DVD “The History of the Old School” are available at £4.95.
 Please contact Pat Goodsell.
 Tel: 01797 458200